-It is a good omen for the day if when he gets up in the morning, a man sees any of the following:-his wife's face, the lines on the palm of his right hand, his face in a mirror, the face of a rich man, the tail of a black cow, the face of a black monkey, or his rice fields.
+It is a good omen for the day if when he gets up in the morning, a man sees any of the following :-his wife's face, the lines on the palm of his right hand, his face in a mirror, the face of a rich man, the tail of a black cow, the face of a black monkey, or his rice fields.
 There is a legend that Sīta used to rise early and present herself, bathed and well dressed, before her lord Rāma, so that he might gaze on her face, and be lucky during the day.
 This custom is carried out by all good housewives in Hindu families.
 A fair-skinned Paraiyan or a dark-skinned Brāhman should not, in accordance with a proverb, be seen the first thing in the morning.

-The omens are favourable if a person comes across any of the following, when starting on a journey or special errand:-
+The omens are favourable if a person comes across any of the following, when starting on a journey or special errand :---

-Married woman, Virgin.
+Married woman.
+Virgin.
 Prostitute.
 Two Brāhmans.
 Playing of music.
 One carrying musical instruments.
 Money.
 Fruit or flowers.
 A light, or clear blazing fire.
 Umbrella Cooked food.
 Milk or curds.
 Cow.
 Deer.
 Corpse. सत्यमेव जयते Two fishes.
 Recital of Vēdas.
 Sound of a drum or horn.
 Spirituous liquor.
 Bullock.

 Mutton.
 Precious stones.
 One bearing a silver armlet.
 Sandal wood.
 Rice.
 Elephant.
 Horse.
 Pot full of water.
-Married woman carrying a water pot from a tank.
+Married woman earrying a water pot from a tank.
 Pot of toddy.
 Black monkey.
 Dog.
 Royal eagle.
 Honey.
 Parrot.
 Hearing kind words.
 A Gāzula Balija with his pile of bangles on his back.

-If, on similar occasions, a person comes across any of the following, the omens are unfavourable:--
+If, on similar occasions, a person comes across any of the following, the omens are unfavourable :--

 Widow.
+Pot of oil.

 Lightning.
+Leather.

 Fuel.
+Dog barking on a

-Smoky fire.
+Smoky fire. house top.